6190 Powers Ferry Rd NW, Suite 520, Atlanta, GA 30339 | In-Person and Online Therapy Sessions | 678-888-1717

 Yes.
 Tantrums often begin around 18 months and can continue until about age 4.
 They are a normal part of development as children learn to navigate autonomy and emotions.
 Severe or daily tantrums, violence or self‑harm, or tantrums with no obvious trigger may signal a need for professional support.

-READY TO HELP YOUR CHILD THRIVE?
+READY TO HELP YOUR CHILD AND BEGIN PLAY THERAPY?